-- to maintain the quality of the council's housing stock, including communal areas, garages and any location owned and managed by the council; - to allow tenants and leaseholders the opportunity to remedy any breach by arranging for remedial works to be undertaken to an standard acceptable to the council; - to cover the council's costs for carrying out remedial works where the tenant and leaseholder is unable or unwilling to arrange for the remedial works to be carried out themselves. - to provide an effective repairs service by minimising the number of "missed appointments" and, where appointments are missed, to recover the expended costs. - to recover the costs where the council considers that tenant or leaseholder has misused the "Out of Hours" repairs service. - to recover the costs where the council has to store and / or dispose of any items, usually following the termination of a tenancy.
+- to maintain the quality of the council's housing stock, including communal areas, garages and any location owned and managed by the council; - to allow tenants and leaseholders the opportunity to remedy any breach by arranging for remedial works to be undertaken to a standard acceptable to the council: - to maximise the receipt of income to cover the council's costs for carrying out remedial works where the tenant and leaseholder is unable or unwilling to arrange for the remedial works to be carried out themselves. - to provide an effective repairs service by minimising the number of "missed appointments" and, where appointments are missed, to recover the expended costs. - to recover the costs where the council considers that tenant or leaseholder has misused the "Out of Hours" repairs service. - to recover the costs where the council has to store and / or dispose of any items, usually following the termination of a tenancy.

-to support vulnerable tenants and leaseholders to abide by the terms of their respective agreements with the council and to help prevent any further breaches.
+to support tenants with additional support needs and leaseholders to abide by the terms of their respective agreements with the council and to help prevent any further breaches.